* Lumarian Mountains *

 A door opened and two people entered from the hall beyond.
 One was an older man with fair skin and long, silvery-grey hair.
 He wore a blue robe with a purple belt and held a quickener staff.
 His companion was a nervous looking young woman around Sherrilynn’s age.
 She too was fair skinned but had long, wavy, dark-pink hair, and bright blue eyes.
 She wore a blue, knee-length, sleeveless dress and held a pitcher.

 “Hello, I see that you’re awake.
 I am Gamdon Barkwick, chief quickener in service to Lord Davron,” the man said cordially before gesturing to his companion.
-“This is my granddaughter Isabelle.”
+“This is my granddaughter Helena.”
 The girl gave a nervous wave.

 “Davron?
 What’s going on?
 Where’s Alice?”
 Mrs. Guardman said franticly.